johnpiapian/youtube-title-extractor/README.md

 > app.py PLMC9KNkIncKtPzgY-5rmhvj7fax8fdxoj video_titles csv

 If filename(2nd arg) is not provided, it will be set to a default name(titles).
 Similarily, if file type(3rd arg) is not provided then it will be set to xlsx.

+# Test

+The project utilizes Pytest framework for testing.
+To test run the following command in the root folder:
+> pytest  pytest -vv

+Or for more detail

+> pytest -vv